yechs/systemd-certbot-autorenew/README.md

 # systemd-certbot-autorenew
 A systemd script for automatic renewal of certbot TLS certificates

 **Note: this script ONLY RENEWS certificates.
-You need to manually initialize byb obtaining your certificate through command line.**
+You need to manually initialize by obtaining your certificate through command line.**

 ### Usage